Resident Agent Philippines: Appointment, Requirements and how to change your Resident Agent

 It is generally requested at the Company Registration and Monitoring Division.

-It is one of the basic requirements to start up a business in the Philippines and should not be overlooked – as a stand-in for the board of directors, a Philippine Resident Agent has a very important role.
+It should not be overlooked – as a stand-in for the board of directors, a Philippine Resident Agent has a very important role.

 Whenever the SEC is served in this manner, it must transmit to the company office the summons or other legal documents within 10 days to complete the services.